phlenoir/influxdb-sampledata/README.md

 # influxdb-sampledata
-Simple testing framework that generates sample data into an Influxdb dabase
+Simple testing framework that generates sample data into an Influxdb database

 The data generator produces 2 simultaneous series of data using sample data from the datagen/samples directory
-* member.sample : a dictionnary of members and their ip address
+* member.sample : a dictionary of members and their ip address
-* instrument.sample : a dicitonnary of instruments and theirs charactiristics
+* instrument.sample : a dicitonary of instruments and theirs charactiristics

 Use the provided `datagen/samples/samples.py` script to generate those dictionaries

 Configuration is made by overwritting default parameters from `datagen/config/default_config.py` using command line parameters or a YAML file.
-Type `start_gen.bash --help` to list all available options.
+Use `start_gen.bash --help` to list all available options.

 ## Basic commands
 * `01-something-test.sh` will run one test script individually